Foundations of Health & Social Care

 Life Course Approaches to Health & Social Care

-The intended aims of this module are to equip you with the required knowledge and understating of human growth and development in relation to the expected life courses.
+The intended aims of this module are to provide you with the required knowledge and understanding of human growth and development in relation to the expected life courses.
 It will focus on the learning theories and developmental milestones.
 Particular focus will be in the form of discussion in relation to the factors which may impact on growth and development and their impact on the individual, family and society.